powerlok/SemanaOmniStack11/README.md

 # Semana Omnistack 11 - Be The Hero

-- Backend do aplicativo Be The Hero que auxilia ONGs para encontrar Financiadores (Heróis) que possam ajudar no problema especificado.
+- Aplicativo Be The Hero que auxilia ONGs para encontrar Financiadores (Heróis) que possam ajudar no problema especificado.

 - Projeto Rocketseat